 complex that includes a high school, middle school, and two elementary schools.
 The setting of the Park is in the Theodore Klein Historical Tree Museum.
-Trees will be identified for Park visitors.
+Trees have been identified by American

 Heritage Girls for Park visitors.
 Also, additional flowering trees will be planted.

-The location of the Park is in Crestwood, KY off, Veterans Memorial Parkway (a section KY 329) and is approximately 1 ½ miles south from I-71, Exit 14 and will be handicap accessible.
+The location of the Park is in Crestwood, KY off, Veterans Memorial Parkway (a section KY 329) and is approximately 1 ½ miles south from I-71, Exit 14 and is handicap accessible.

-The main entrance of the Park will be a brick pad consisting of engraved bricks of only veterans.
+The main entrance of the Park will be a brick pad consists of engraved bricks of only veterans.
 Bricks for servicemembers who died in service of their country, POWs, and MIAs will be distinctive with a different color than other bricks.
 A monument in the shape of Kentucky will recognize Park Sponsors and supporters will also be at the entrance along with an information kiosk.

 The 900 foot sidewalk, called “300 Years of Military History” is:

-• Have brick inserts that will have sequential years engraved in each insert, beginning with 1775
+• Has brick inserts that have sequential years engraved in each insert, beginning with 1775

-• Include colored segments that indicate at least one American died in a military action that year
+• Includes colored segments that indicate at least one American died in a military action that year

 During ceremonies, historical American flags will be placed along the sidewalk during ceremonies to illustrate which flag was flown in battles of that era.
-In addition, sponsored county markers recognizing their veterans who served will be installed along the sidewalk.
 Student docents are planned to stand by the flag and to provide historical information it.

-Three types of educational markers about military actions will be installed along the sidewalk:
+Three types of educational markers about military actions are installed along the sidewalk:

-• Granite pedestal markers will include information about specific military actions with individual markers for those actions where at least 100 were killed; other markers may include multiple military actions
+• Granite pedestal markers include information about specific military actions with individual markers for those actions where at least 100 were killed; other markers may include multiple military actions

-• Markers on metal poles will provide quotes concerning the military and veterans
+• Markers on metal poles provide quotes concerning the military and veterans

-• Informational markers will be installed in the ground with specific information about military history, such as the Windtalkers, Tuskegee Airmen, women in the military, military dogs
+• Informational markers are installed in the ground with specific information about military history, such as the Windtalkers, Tuskegee Airmen, women in the military, military dogs

 • Kentucky County markers will also be installed in the ground acknowledging those who served from their county